katrinleinweber/instructor-training/_extras/training_calendar.md

 ###  January to April 2018

 If you are a partner site ready to schedule your instructor training session, please contact maneesha@carpentries.org with your first and second choices for dates.
 If you do not see a training in your time zone, please contact maneesha@carpentries.org.
+If your organisation wishes to become a partner, please see [software-carpentry.org/membership](https://software-carpentry.org/membership/) or [datacarpentry.org/partnerships](http://www.datacarpentry.org/partnerships/).

 All trainings are offered online from 9 am to 5 pm in the time zone noted.
 You do not need to be in the same time zone yourself but need to accommodate that time zone.